willdiroll/UnityAssetStore/README.md

 8. Migrate tables/relations to the Database

 		1. In cmd.exe, navigate to roly-united/UnityAssetStore/main/
-		2. Edit scraper.py:
-			Scroll to the bottom and make sure the call to "scrape()" is commented out e.g. ' #scrape("test_repo", "email@gmail.com", "password") '
-				NOT  ' scrape("test_repo", "email@gmail.com", "password") '
-		3. In cmd.exe navigate to roly-united/UnityAssetStore
+		2. In cmd.exe navigate to roly-united/UnityAssetStore
-		4. Migrate the relations in cmd.exe:
+		3. Migrate the relations in cmd.exe:
 			$ python manage.py makemigrations
 			$ python manage.py migrate

-		Should output:
+		Expected Output for 1st time running:
 		$ Operations to perform:
 		$ 	Apply all migrations: admin, auth, contenttypes, main, sessions
 		$ Running migrations: